 In a previous post, we identified the top reasons that put you at risk of becoming a target of savvy identity thieves.
 In this post, we will examine the last 5 rules in a set of 10 that you can take to make sure you never become a victim of these criminals.
 To view our previous post in a series on Identity Theft, please see the post titled “The 4 Major Signs that you are At Risk of Identity Theft” on the 760Credit Blog.
-To view the first 5 rules for preventing ID theft, see (LINK) on the 760Credit Blog.
+To view the first 5 rules for preventing ID theft, see “Top 10 Rules to Prevent Becoming a Victim of Identity Theft” on the 760Credit Blog.
 The series is meant to help you become as identity theft-proof as you can possibly be, so the tips provided could possibly save you thousands of dollars and years of heartache.

 It is important to us that the public understands the fact that identity theft is not going anywhere.
 It is a major threat that is only going to grow in size and scale as more parts of our physical lives are moved online.
 While our first article focused on preventing ID theft in the physical world, this set of preventative measures focuses on staying safe in the digital world of the internet.